googleworkspace/solutions/event-session-signup/README.md

 description: >
     Allows event attendees to sign up for sessions at an event then creates and emails a personalized itinerary.
-labels:
-- Apps Script
-- Sheets
-- Forms
-- Docs
-- Gmail
+labels: Apps Script, Sheets, Forms, Docs, Gmail
 material_icon: event
 update_time: 2019-07-31
 ---